shpml/fundamentals/10_chapter/08_lesson.md

 Any time there is even the *potential* for a method to return more than one element, such as with `getElementsByClassName()`, `getElementsByTagName()`, and `querySelectorAll`, a NodeList will be returned, *even if only one element is found that matches the query*.

-These NodeLists are **collections** that are numbered similar to the arrays we will be looking at in Unit 11.
+These NodeLists are **collections** that are numbered, similar to the arrays we'll be looking at in Unit 11.

-When we get this list, we can select a single item from that list to work with using array syntax – a set of square brackets.
+When we get this list, we can select a single item to work with using array syntax – a set of square brackets.

 For example, above we saw that `document.getElementsByTagName('li')` returned seven list items.
 The NodeList that was returned would look like this: